ifsmirnov/jngen/doc/getopt.md

 ### Options format
 * Any option not starting with "-" sign is a positional option;
 * positional options are numbered from 0 sequentially (e.g. if there is a positional option, then named, then again positional, two positional options will have indices 0 and 1);
-* option in form "-name=value" is a named option;
+* named options can have form "-name=value" and "-name value", though the second is allowed if *value* does not start with a hyphen;
-* option in form "-name" is a named option with value equal to 1;
+* if an option name immediately follows another option name (e.g. "-first -second ..." than the value of *first* is set to 1;
 * single "-" sign is ignored;
 * anything after "&dash;&dash;" (two minus signs) is ignored;